 Typically only mature plants bloom—those that are a couple of years old or more.
 Mine hasn’t bloomed yet, but when it does bloom, it will be in the spring, summer, or early fall.
 The flowers form from the long curly bare vines that the hoya carnosa produces.
 (Don’t cut these—it’s also where the new leaf growth forms!)

 When you notice flower buds beginning to form, make sure you don’t move the plant.
 Even minor changes in lighting conditions can lead the flower buds to die.
 Misting the plant to increase humidity can help the buds bloom.

-Water and soil needs for the waxy leaf plant
+Water and soil needs for the carnosa

 This plant really shows its patience when it comes to watering.
 You should water your plant when the top few inches of the soil dries out.
 Its succulent-like tendency to store water in its leaves and stems help keep it happy when you might forget to water.

 When thinking about watering needs to keep your hoya carnosa care on track, just remember that less is more.
 Overwatering is a sure way to kill the plant.
 This means that a well-draining soil is the best option.
 Mine is planted in an indoor potting soil mix that came amended with perlite—and I added coco coir to the mix as well.

 This plant prefers a drainage hole, but I have mine in a hanging planter without a drainage hole.
 Therefore, I’ll take extra care not to overwater.
 And I put a layer of perlite in the bottom of the planter before planting it.
 See my post about how to plant in pots without drainage holes for a step-by-step!
 Water less in the winter.